shaunpersad/api-foundation/readme.md

 ## IoC Bindings

- * "oauth2" - a singleton which is the underlying OAuth 2.0 server object made by bshaffer.
+ * **oauth2** - a *singleton* which is the underlying OAuth 2.0 server object made by bshaffer.
- * "requires_oauth_token" - a filter which restricts routes to requiring a valid Access Token (as the "access_token" param).
+ * **requires_oauth_token** - a *filter* which restricts routes to requiring a valid Access Token (as the "access_token" param).
- * "authorize_request" - a binding which creates a request for the Authorize endpoint.
+ * **authorize_request** - a *binding* which creates a request for the Authorize endpoint.
 You should pass in a "validate_error_callback" and a "validate_success_callback" to this when creating.
 See the implementation in the sample-routes.php file.
- * "authorize_response" - a binding which creates a response for a request to the Authorize endpoint.
+ * **authorize_response** - a *binding* which creates a response for a request to the Authorize endpoint.
 You should pass in the "is_authorized" parameter to indicate whether or not the user authorized your app, as well as the "user_id" parameter to indicate which user (if any) committed this action.
- * "token_response" - a binding which creates a response for the Token endpoint.
+ * **token_response** - a *binding* which creates a response for the Token endpoint.
 This response will include either an Access Token, or error information.
- * "api_response_array" - a binding which creates the structure for every API response.
+ * **api_response_array** - a *binding* which creates the structure for every API response.
 This structure can be changed by simply extending our service provider and overriding the makeAPIResponseArray method.

 ## Examples